 16In contrast to the Indian context, labor supply of women increases with their education in the developed countries.
 For instance, corresponding U.K. data for 2000 show that as own education rises the proportion of married women of age 20-45 engaged in the labor market also increases from 49% to 72% (on the extensive margin) while the proportion of married men in this age group in the labor market is around 80% and flat.
 Real mean wages rise both for women and men with their education.
 But while the increase is constant for the women, it rises steeply for men with degree and higher level of education.
-Using the U.K. time use data we calculate proportion of time spent on labor market activities to find that women with less than secondary education spend 16% of their time in a day on market work while women with a degree education spend 27% of their time on market work.
+Using the U.K. time use data we calculate proportion of time spent on labor market work while women with a degree education spend 27% of their time in a day on market work while women with a degree education spend 27% of their time on market work.
 Men's labor supply is greater than women's and more or less constant across education categories leading to a monotonic decline in the gender gap in market work as women's education increases.